-Migraine is not just head pain: it is an inheritable neurologic disorder that disrupts the processing of pain, light, sound, and smell.
+Migraine is not just head pain: it is an inheritable neurological disorder that disrupts the processing of pain, light, sound, and smell.
 It causes normal input like sunlight or music to cause discomfort.
 It is characterized by headache attacks that usually last hours to days but, for some, it can be continuous.
-Migraine headaches are usually accompanied by nausea and can also be associated with other neurologic symptoms such as visual changes, dizziness or vertigo, numbness, weakness or difficulty speaking.
+Migraine attacks are usually accompanied by nausea and can also be associated with other neurological symptoms such as visual changes, dizziness or vertigo, numbness, weakness or difficulty speaking.
 For some, those associated symptoms can be even more disabling than the headache.

 There is no known cause, though it is clear that there is a genetic predisposition.
 (There are triggers which can bring on headache attacks in migraine but those are not the cause of the condition.)

 There are an estimated 36 million American men, women and children with migraine.

 Migraine occurs across all ages, in both sexes and across the socio-economic scale.
 It is more common in women (about 18% of women have migraine headaches) than in men (about 6%).
 It is estimated that 4% of the population have some form of a daily headache with migraine accounting for the largest part of that.

 Migraine is the 9th leading cause of disability in women world wide, according to the World Health Organization.

 There is no “test” to confirm migraine.
 A doctor can usually tell if the headaches you are having are migraine by asking about your symptoms, family history and by examining you.
 If the doctor thinks that there could be any other cause of the symptoms then they may order tests to rule out other conditions that could be the cause of headaches.

 If you are having frequent or disabling headaches or are diagnosed with migraine, there are many options of seeking care.